 Learning by example and practice is the best way to transfer the knowledge and experience from the professor to the students.

 The prerequisite for CEN-4010 has already been changed to “CGS 3095 and COP 3337” and CGS-3095 has group projects.
 UGC suggests providing online introduction to github using the school systems.
 UGC leaves the implementation of agile/scrum to the SAC.
+Additionally, the UGC suggests leaving space for individuals with industry experience to give talks, particularly about software development tools currently used in industry, and to capitalize on opportunities during PAW (Panther Alumni Week).
+Amount of documentation required should not exceed that which is typically expected in an industry position.

+UGC encourages clear documentation throughout the development process.

+This should be implemented in Programming I and II courses through Learning outcomes.

 CEN 4021: The lack of UML knowledge is an indication that some professors might have not put enough emphasis on learning and practicing UML diagrams in CEN 4010 for the sake of adding some Agile/Scrum concepts.
 This should not be the case.
 Adding agile is a great improvement to CEN 4010, but it should not mean dropping the ball on the UML diagrams.

-UGC recommends adding learning outcomes in the syllabus to help instructors to understand the coverage of each topic.
+UGC recommends adding learning outcomes in the syllabus to help instructors to understand the coverage of each topic, and to include UML in the learning outcomes of CEN4010.

 CEN 4072: The following recommendations are made.